About the ‘Girl’ series of steel artworks

-The latest pop artwork ‘Girl’ series is painted with high-end acrylics on sheet metal with 4cm x 2cm square tubing frames.
-The metal is sometimes put through the process of inducing rust to give the piece a unique aged patina look.
-The metal is then sealed with lacquer to prevent any further rust occurring.
+The latest pop artwork ‘Girl’ series is painted with high-end Amsterdam artist acrylics and dye coloured gloss varnish on 1mm sheet steel with 4cm x 2cm square steel tubing frames.
+The metal is sometimes put through the process of grinding and inducing rust with a blend of chemicals to give the piece a unique aged patina look.
+The metal is then sealed with semi-gloss lacquer to prevent any further rust occurring.

 Careful to define himself as a Pop Artist, Chapman begins by describing his frustration with the recent influx of generic mass produced prints which he sees as an assault on the true spirit of the pop art movement.
 "I see myself as a figurative design artist."
 He says, adding, "Some would say Pop Art painter, although the Pop Art movement has become blurred over the last few years with the introduction of computer generated prints being passed off as Pop Art.